 respectively. \citeauthor{chen1999beta} concluded that $\ftwo$ achieves a lower optimal MISE, and a smaller optimal bandwidth, and is therefore recommended over $\fone$.
 From this point onward, all references to the beta kernel refer to estimator $\ftwo$.

-\begin{remark}[Mass Conservation] It is a known property of asymmetric kernel estimators, including the beta kernel $\ftwo$, that they do not strictly preserve unit probability mass in finite samples. \citep{jones1990variable,chen1999beta}.
-While the estimator represents a valid probability density with respect to the data point $t$, it is not necessarily normalized with respect to the evaluation point $x$.
+\begin{remark}[Mass Conservation] It is a known property of asymmetric kernel estimators, including the beta kernel $\ftwo$, that they do not strictly preserve unit probability mass in finite samples \citep{jones1990variable,chen1999beta}.
+Although the estimator represents a valid probability density with respect to the data point $t$, it is not necessarily normalized with respect to the evaluation point $x$.
 In Appendix \ref{app:AME}, we derive the exact asymptotic deviation, which shows that the total probability mass converges to unity at a rate of $O(h)$.
-While post-hoc renormalization is possible (e.g., \citet{jones1996aSimple}), we evaluate the estimator in its canonical, unnormalised form.
-This choice allowed us to isolate the performance gains strictly attributable to the boundary-adaptive shape of the beta kernel.
+Although post-hoc renormalization is possible \citep {jones1996aSimple}, we evaluate the estimator in its canonical, unnormalized form.
+This choice allows us to isolate the performance gains strictly attributable to the boundary-adaptive shape of the beta kernel.
 Furthermore, this provides a conservative assessment of performance, as any deviation from the unit mass strictly penalizes the estimator under the MISE metric used in the experiments. \end{remark}

-An interesting feature of the beta kernel is that its shape varies naturally (because $x$ determines the parameters of each individual beta density), which means that the amount of smoothing varies according to the position where the density is estimated without explicitly changing the bandwidth of the kernel.
+An interesting feature of the beta kernel is that its shape varies naturally (because $x$ determines the parameters of each individual beta density), which implies that the amount of smoothing varies according to the position where the density is estimated without explicitly changing the bandwidth of the kernel.
 Therefore, the beta kernel estimator is an adaptive density estimator, as illustrated in Figure \ref{fig:kernel_shape_plot}.

 \citet{chen1999beta} compared the beta kernel estimator favorably with the local linear estimator \citep{jones1993simple} and the non-negative estimator \citep{jones1996aSimple}, and concluded that the estimator $\ftwo$ was a serious competitor with existing density estimator. \citet{bouezmarni2003consistency} built upon \citeauthor{chen1999beta}'s work by providing a rigorous analysis of the beta kernel estimator, establishing the exact asymptotic behavior of its expected $L_1$ error and proving its uniform weak consistency for continuous densities on a compact support, thereby solidifying its suitability for bounded data by demonstrating its favorable theoretical properties.